 Malangen peninsula is an hour´s drive south of Tromsø in Northern Norway.
 The site is positioned on a ridge rising from the fiord below and overlooks a natural opening in the forest.

 The family cabin is laid out east to west effectively shielding the opening in the forest, which is only discovered once you enter through the large oak sliding door from the outside courtyard.
 The clients had a clear wish for enough space to welcome family and friends visiting.
-To gather at the family retreat for weekends or holidays is a beautiful tradition, but the challenge is often that given a few days you also long for some privacy again.
+To gather at the family cabin for weekends or holidays is a beautiful tradition, but the challenge is often that given a few days you also long for some privacy again.

 Therefore we planned a main part and an annexe separated by the central covered courtyard which is where you enter their retreat through the oak sliding door.
 As a response to the cold climate and challenging weather the central courtyard functions as a winter garden, with a fireplace and outdoor kitchen.
 From here the retreat opens up to the natural clearing in the forest and from here you enter into either the main building or the annexe.
 Each group of rooms are done as separate segments or boxes to achieve an additional layer of privacy, but also to enhance the main room´s contact to the clearing in the forest and the contact to the outdoors in the transition spaces in between.